Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

 3. If none of the previous conditions hold then this thread's interrupt status will be set.

 4. Interrupting a thread that is not alive need not have any effect.

+Threads may block for several reasons: waiting to wake up from a Thread.sleep(), waiting to acquire a lock, waiting for I/O completion, or waiting for the result of a computation in another thread, among others.

+The InterruptedException is usually thrown by all blocking methods so that it can be handled and the corrective action can be performed.
+There are several methods in Java that throw InterruptedException.
+These include Thread.sleep(), Thread.join(), the wait() method of the Object class, and put() and take() methods of BlockingQueue, to name a few.

 *The `interrupted` method Tests whether the **current thread** has been interrupted and clear interrupted status.*
 *The `isInterrupted` method tests whether **this thread** has been interrupted.
 A thread interruption ignored because a thread was not alive at the time of the interrupt will be reflected by this method returning false.*